 Under the guidance of Families & Schools Together Founder Dr. Lynn McDonald, who also serves on One City’s Board of Directors, and along with the assistance of a number of generous grants, One City officially launched its FAST pilot in 2016.
 By 2017, FAST had become a core part of the schools’ “efforts to strengthen bonds between parents and their children, and parents and our school,” according to Kaleem Caire, the founder of One City, as quoted in an article by Madison365.

-Now in its third year, FAST at One City has graduated approximately thirty families (who are still enrolled in the district).
-Ms. Ruffin attributes this success to the“back to the basics” nature of FAST and its activities – putting technology away, playing, communicating, eating dinner together and enjoying one another’s company.
+Now in its third year with sustained funding from the United Way of Dane County, FAST at One City has graduated approximately thirty families (who are still enrolled in the district).
+Ms. Ruffin attributes this success to the“back-to-the-basics” nature of FAST and its activities – putting technology away, playing, communicating, eating dinner together and enjoying one another’s company.

 Angelique Miller, a recent FAST Graduate who first began as a volunteer at One City, described her family’s experience in the program as “very natural.”